Overview

 On a first install of the default HA stack, the Keycloak container waits for the PostgreSQL cluster to come up (logging

 Waiting for PostgreSQL...) before starting.
-Expect the Keycloak workload to become ready roughly 4–5 minutes after install; the dev-mode store (postgres with replicas: 1) is ready in about 2 minutes.Important Notes
+A default install measured 303 seconds from install to a ready workload, most of that spent waiting on the Patroni and etcd replicas; the dev-mode store (postgres with replicas: 1) is ready in about 2 minutes.Important Notes

 - Keep